Elbow Park calgary Real Estate

 There are approximately 3000 inhabitants in this community.
 That makes it one of the largest wealthy neighbourhoods in Calgary.
 Smaller neighbourhoods like Bel-Aire or Mayfair have similar demographics, but those communities are smaller in size.
 The median income is very large, nearly three times what the average Calgarian makes.
 It makes sense in light of the immense proportion of residents holding post-secondary degrees and high-paying professions.

 The average age of residents is 41, 5 years older than the rest of the city.
 The choices for homes in Elbow Park are limited to single-family detached housing.
 Nearly 100% of dwellings are houses.
 The large lots of land and set-back streets are ideal for homes and don’t suit the modern apartments popping up in other neighbourhoods.

 The Elbow Park Residents Association is a volunteer board that offers the community opportunities to connect with each other.
 Their monthly newsletter talks about possible impacts to the community, upcoming events, and information about facilities and programs available to the residents.

 Elbow Park is spoiled for schools.
 Its location in the school districting puts in squarely in the middle of many beneficial education options.
 Elbow Park School is a Kindergarten to Grade 6 school with nearly 200 enrolled students each year.
-William Reid offers education from K-4 students with an early French immersion program as well.
+William Reid School offers education from K-4 students with an early French immersion program as well.
 Elboya School is a combined elementary and Junior high with excellent resources in French immersion as well.
-Rideau Park School is close as well as Earl Grey School and Western Canada High School.
-These are all great schools with an attention to the students that Elbow Park residents seek out.
-Many children from the Elbow Park community choose these schools over private schools and academies.